 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-The financial instrument that potentially subjects the Company to concentrations of credit risk consists principally of cash.
-To minimize the credit risk on cash, the Company places the instrument with a major Canadian financial institution.
+The financial instrument that potentially subjects the Company to concentrations of credit risk consists principally of cash and cash equivalents.
+To minimize the credit risk on cash and cash equivalents, the Company places the instrument with a major Canadian financial institution.